 Ben Bergman, senior business reporter, KPCC

-Vincent Stanley, coauthor of “The Responsible Company,” and director of Patagonia Philosophy
+Vincent Stanley, coauthor of “The Responsible Company” and director of philosophy at Patagonia

 8 a.m. reception